 UWM is affordable

-- $1,000 – Illinois residents receive this reduced tuition rate because they qualify for a $1,000 Milwaukee Advantage Award AND Midwest Student Exchange Program (MSEP).
+Per year tuition for Illinois residents.
+Illinois residents receive a $1,000 tuition discount because they qualify for the Milwaukee Advantage Award AND Midwest Student Exchange Program (MSEP).

 UWM is a top-ranked research university

 That’s right!
 UWM is among the top 2% of the nation’s research universities, ranked R1 by the Carnegie Classification.
 Imagine the prestige of graduating from one of only 131 universities in the nation to receive this elite status.

 UWM is a Princeton Review 2019 Best Midwestern University, based on overall academic excellence and student reviews.

 World-renowned faculty who will provide you a world-class education.

 UWM is a springboard to well-paying jobs and lifelong connections

 Share of engineering and computer science students at UWM who land a job before graduation day.
 Supportive career services program dedicated to helping our college’s students with coaching, interviews, paid co-ops and internships.
 Plus, two on-site recruitment events with over 100 employers seeking our engineering and computer science students.

 Average annual recent starting salaries (and some going up to over $90,000 a year).

 National, global and Midwestern employers looking to UWM for our graduates — companies like Motorola, Baxter International, Johnson Controls, Rockwell Automation, Harley Davidson, GE Healthcare and more!